tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 The *Error* method returns an error status, which is a term from the *BRepBuilderAPI_FaceError* enumeration.

-* *FaceDone* - no error occurred.
+* *FaceDone* - no error occurred,
-* *NoFace* - no initialization of the algorithm; an empty constructor was used.
+* *NoFace* - no initialization of the algorithm; an empty constructor was used,
-* *NotPlanar* - no surface was given and the wire was not planar.
+* *NotPlanar* - no surface was given and the wire was not planar,
-* *CurveProjectionFailed* - no curve was found in the parametric space of the surface for an edge.
+* *CurveProjectionFailed* - no curve was found in the parametric space of the surface for an edge,
 * *ParametersOutOfRange* - the parameters *umin, umax, vmin, vmax* are out of the surface.

 @subsection occt_modalg_3_6 Wire